oslomarketsolutions/website/src/pages/en/cookieInfo/index.md

 ---
 title: Cookie settings
 cookiePopUp:
-  text: Uses cookies to personalize content and ads to make our site
-    easier for you to use.
-We do also share that information with third parties for advertising and analytics.
+  text: We use cookies to ensure that we give you the best experience on our website.
+If you continue without changing your settings, we'll assume that you are happy to receive all cookies on the Oslo Market Solutions website.
+However, you can change your settings at any time.
   manageButtonText: Manage
   confirmationButtonText: I understand
 cookieManager:
   necessaryCookies:
     id: necessary
     header: Necessary cookies
+    text:
-    text: These cookies are needed for our website to function providing payment gateway security and their essentials.
-Therefore they are always on but do not contain personally indetifiable information (PII).
+      These cookies are needed for our website to function.
+Therefore they are always on, but do not contain personally indetifiable information (PII).
     cookies:
       - name: haveSeenPopUp
         purpose:
-          These cookies are needed for our website to function providing payment gateway security and their essentials.
-Therefore they are always on but do not contain personally indetifiable information (PII).
-      - name: Language selection
-        purpose:
-          These cookies are needed for our website to function providing payment gateway security and their essentials.
-Therefore they are always on but do not contain personally indetifiable information (PII).
+          This cookie is set so that you won't have to interact with the cookie pop-up next time you visit our website.
   analyticsCookies:
     id: analytics
     header: Analytics cookies